 Once the team is starting to route for 30 minutes to 1 hour, you can finally start road training.
 The premise here though is that you do not have the time for the slow methodical approach.
 The first time out, take the birds 30-40 miles out on the line of flight.
 Release the birds in three groups at least 20 minutes apart.
 If the birds have been loft flying well and you have removed birds that refuse to loft fly, they will come home fine.
 They may take some time, but the first time out, they will be homing.
 If there are dummies in the group, they will start to disappear rapidly.
 Follow this up with another 30-40 mile toss two days later and an additional one two more days following.
 Once they have mastered the 30-40 miles site, you can increase the distance to 50 miles, then 75 miles and finally 100 miles.
 If you can only get them out once a week, do it.
 If you can get them out for a short 30-40 mile toss once midweek and then the 50,75 or 100 mile toss on the weekend, even better.
-The idea here is you are getting them out, on the line of flight, at the necessary distance and getting them down into really small groups, or single tossing most likely will not be feasible if you are in a rush.
-If something changes and you can incorporate them all the better.
+The idea here is you are getting them out, on the line of flight, at the necessary distance and getting them fit so that you will be ready when racing starts.
+Some of the other methods such as breaking them down into really small groups, or single tossing most likely will not be feasible if you are in a rush, If something changes and you can incorporate them all the better.